11 Ideas for Writing About Dogs

 1. Write a Novel with a Canine Hero

-Perhaps you might need to brush up on your writing skills at a local writing class before you get started to make sure you know as much as possible about how to build a story and make its characters believable.
+It could be helpful to brush up on your writing skills at a local writing class before you get started to make sure you know as much as possible about how to build a story and make its characters believable.

-2. Write a Non Fictional Book about Dogs
+2. Write a Non-Fiction Book about Dogs

 Perhaps you know an awful lot about dogs, but don’t necessarily feel like you could make up a fictional story.
 Then why not write about what you know?